 Lost Card Policy

-You must present your ID card to the cashier each time you enter the Dining Hall.
+You must present your Ram ID to the cashier each time you enter the Dining Hall.
 Please do not ask the cashier to admit you without your ID card.
 If you lose your ID card, please contact Ram Central for a new Ram ID.

 Your understanding and observation of the following regulations will guarantee smooth, efficient operation of the Dining Hall.